kiatan/kiatan.github.io/_i18n/en/_posts/2022-03-12-cycling-lake-tama.markdown

 I wanted to hike with my friend, Maru, to see flowers.
 However, as it is still too early for spring, I decided to ask him out on a cycling trip instead.
 Two birds in one stone I thought.
 I get to practice my nearly non-existent cycling skills and I get to spend time with Maru.

+(My friend's name is not Maru but I have changed it as per his request.)

 # Preparation

 Because I am the one who initiated this trip, I had to come up with a rough plan.
 I don’t mind it at all as I love planning and Maru seems to be relatively open to things.